NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/warm_performance_tier/README.md

 in the performance tier until ONTAP tiers it back based on the volume's tiering policy.

-Note that by default Data ONTAP will not store data in the performance tier from the capacity tier if it detects that the data is being read sequentially.
+Note that, by default, Data ONTAP will not store data in the performance tier from the capacity tier if it detects that the data is being read sequentially.
 This is to keep things like backups and virus scans from filling up the performance tier.
 You can, and should, override this behavior by setting the cloud-retrieval-policy to "on-read" for the volume.
 Examples on how to do that are shown below.

-To further try and keep ONTAP from now keeping data in the performance tier after reading it in, this script will read files in "reverse" order.
+In an additional effort to try to get ONTAP to keep data in the performance tier after reading it in, this script will read files in "reverse" order.
 Meaning it will read the last block of the file first, then the second to last block, and so on.

 To speed up the process, the script will spawn multiple threads to process the volume.
 It will spawn a separate thread for each directory in the volume, and then a separate thread for each file in that directory.
 The number of directory threads is controlled by the -t option.
 The number of reader threads is controlled by the -x option.
 Note that the script will spawn -x reader threads **per** directory thread.
-So for example, if you have 4 directory threads and 10 reader threads, you could have up to 40 reader threads running at one time.
+So, for example, if you have 2 directory threads and 5 reader threads, you could have up to 10 reader threads running at one time.

 Since the goal of this script is to force all the data that is currently